Genital Mutilation

 Adhesions after female circumcision (FGM)

-Women who have undergone type III FGM are often cut and re-stitched several times in their life to allow for periods of intercourse and childbirth, creating an ongoing cycle of vaginal adhesions.
-Victims of FGM we treat often arrive at our clinics reporting extremely painful intercourse, inability to have intercourse (due to pain or tightness) and other sexual problems, such as decreased desire, lubrication and orgasm.
+Women who have undergone type III FGM are often cut and re-stitched several times in their lives to allow for periods of intercourse and childbirth, creating an ongoing cycle of vaginal adhesions.
+Victims of FGM we treat often arrive at our clinics reporting extremely painful intercourse, inability to have intercourse (due to pain or tightness), and other sexual problems, such as decreased desire, lubrication, and orgasm.

 Adhesions (internal and external scars) form naturally to help the body heal from being cut.
 With a tensile strength of nearly 2,000 pounds per square inch, these adhesions bind structures in place, keeping tissues frozen or glued down after any surgery (such as FGM), inflammation, or other physical trauma.
 Like tiny but very strong straitjackets, these adhesions form wherever the body heals, binding down tissues that should be able to move freely and independently as they did before the FGM was performed.

-Genital mutilation is classified in three or more types – all of which can cause scarring in the most sensitive areas of a woman’s body.
+Genital mutilation is classified into three or more types – all of which can cause scarring in the most sensitive areas of a woman’s body.

 Clear Passage®️ Treatment

-The therapists at Clear Passage®️ are very familiar with the physical scars that occur at the female urogenital and reproductive organs.
+The therapists at Clear Passage®️ are very familiar with the physical scars that occur in the female urogenital and reproductive organs.
 We have been treating post-surgical vaginal and pelvic adhesions for two decades.
-We have treated many women who were victims of FGM for severe intercourse pain, pelvic pain and dysfunction that they have experienced since they were children.
+We have treated many women who were victims of FGM for severe intercourse pain, pelvic pain, and dysfunction that they have experienced since they were children.

 Inflammation or infection from the procedure can spread into the vaginal walls, causing severe intercourse pain.